Functional Gait Assessment (FGA)

 Turning and pivoting

 The PDF likely includes instructions for turning and pivoting during walking.
-This assesses the agility and balance required for changing directions, which is crucial for understanding an individual's capacity to navigate real-world environments.
+This assessment of the agility and balance required for changing directions is crucial for understanding an individual's capacity to navigate real-world environments.

 Head turns and eyes closed